Rheinhessen (wine region): History

 When the owners of Stadecken-Elsheim the Counts of Katzenelnbogen first cultivated Riesling in 1435 they called the wine from this part of their county the Wine from the Gau.
 At the Congress of Vienna in 1814/15, Louis I, Grand Duke of Hesse, was awarded with Rhenish Hesse as compensation for the loss of his Westphalian territories.
 As a result, he amended his title to "Grand Duke of Hesse and by Rhine" and the name of the region was created.

 Liebfrauenmilch is named after the Liebfrauenkirche (Church of Our Lady) in Worms, which also was the name of a good and famous vineyard.
 Later, Liebfrauenmilch was used as a name for a semi-sweet wine style produced in several German regions, and became responsible for much of the erosion of the German wines' reputation on the export market.
 The most famous Liebfraumilch brand, until they changed their classification, was Blue Nun which was created in 1921.
-Today, no quality-oriented top producer in Rheinhessen would dare to produce a Liebfrauenmilch for fear of losing their reputation.

 Grape varieties

 On the 26,758 hectares of Rheinhessen's vineyards as of 2018, white grape varieties account for 71%.
 After a period of increasing plantations of red grape varieties the balance between red and white varieties has been more stable in the last few years.
 Müller-Thurgau (usually labelled Rivaner when vinified dry), the prime ingredient in Liebfraumilch, is no longer the most grown with 15.6% of the area, has decreased significantly.
 Riesling, currently at 17.7%, has been increasing in the last few years.
 Among the red varieties, Dornfelder is the most planted at 12.6%, and it was Rheinhessen's second-most planted variety for a few years before being overtaken by Riesling in 2008.
 Silvaner at 8.1% is also widely planted, although it also has decreased significantly.
 Although in decline, Scheurebe at 2.8% has a special connection to the region since Georg Scheu bred it at the Alzey Research Institute in the region.

-The most cultivated grape varieties, by area in 2018, were: